jlfranklin/techbook/docs/00-engineering/Php/drupal.md

 * We use OTS solutions where practical.
 * We choose the most reliable and robust solution to a functional problem and try not to lock ourselves into a specific approach.

-### We treat the user stories of content editors and creators seriously
+### We treat the designs of UX specialists and the user stories of content editors and creators seriously

 Drupal has a notoriously poor content workflow and editing experience OOTB.
 There are simple ways to improve this.

 #### How we do this

-* WYZIWYG: ckeditor (D8, works great in d6/d7).
+* ckeditor.
 * Create taxonomy vocabularies, related VBO views matched with rule sets to assist in managing editorial workflows.
-* Use multistep form to make dealing with metadata less onerous.
 * Create custom versions of the admin/content/node page (and other entity types) that shows fields that are useful for managing and bulk editing content.
-* Install views_bulk_operations and rules to assist in managing workflow tasks.
+* Install core and contributed modules to assist in managing workflow tasks.

 ### We configure sites that are optimized for SEO

 #### Modules that are easy SEO wins

+* 508 compliance
 * globalredirect
 * xml sitemap
 * Google Analytics module